mreinstein/ascii-renderer/README.md

 # ascii-renderer
-Simple, performant, crisp ascii rendering via canvas or dom elements
+simple, crisp ASCII grid rendering via canvas or dom elements

-NOTE: this code represents exploration I did around how to minimally render ascii grids with some different implementations.
-You're probably better of using rot.js, which is a lot more robust and featureful.
+**NOTE: this code represents exploration I did around how to minimally render ascii grids with some different implementations.
+You're probably better of using rot.js, which is a lot more robust and featureful.**

 https://github.com/ondras/rot.js